-ANNUAL REPORT OF FACULTY MEMBER TOTO Name; Rank: Tenure Status: This annual report is your opportunity to document your contributions to the mission of the university.
-The report content may serve as a record for promotion, tenure, and other personnel decisions, and will be used in setting merit raises.
-Se college promotion and tenure guidelines for specific uses of annual review materials. • Please fill in any missing information on this identification/information page and make any necessary corrections.
-Use the pages that follow to report your activities for this reporting period, and attach additional sheets if necessary.
-Al sections and attachments should be forwarded.
+ANNUAL REPORT OF FACULTY MEMBER

+Name: Rank: Tenure Status:

+This annual report is your opportunity to document your contributions to the mission of the university.
+The report contents may serve as a record for promotion, tenure, and other personnel decisions, and will be used in setting merit raises.
+See college promotion and tenure guidelines for specific uses of annual review materials.

+- Please fill in any missing information on this identification/information page and make any necessary corrections. - Use the pages that follow to report your activities for this reporting period, and attach additional sheets if necessary.
+All sections and attachments should be forwarded.
 Responses on the following pages and any attachments must be typed.

-EDUCATIONAL INFORMATION Highest earned degree: Degree Field: Do you have the terminal degree in your field?
-YESNO If NO please indicate: Number of hours beyond Master's degree: Number of hours beyond Master's toward terminal degree: All work complete except dissertation?
+EDUCATIONAL INFORMATION Highest earned degree: D Pegree Field: Do you have the terminal degree in your field?
+YI ES NO If NO please indicate: Number of hours beyond Master's degree: Number of hours beyond Ma ster's toward terminal degree: All work complete except dis ssertation?
 YESNO Dissertation in progress?
-YESNO Did you earn any graduate credits last year?
+YES NO Did you earn any graduate credits last year?
 YES NO How many?

 List courses taught during the evaluation period.
 Include duties performed during any reassigned time.
-List bourses taught during the evaluation period.
-Instance duties periotified during this reasonghed time.

-Service

-E. F.

 Faculty Member's Self-evaluation

-summai evaluate your performance this reporting period.
-Provide brief typed comments, beginning each with the appropriate ty term: exemplary, professional, needs improvement, or unacceptable.
-Please address all of the areas indicated below opriate for your annual plan (use additional space if needed).
+Please evaluate your performance this reporting period.
+Provide brief typed comments, beginning each with the appropriate summary term: exemplary, professional, needs improvement, or unacceptable.
+Please address all of the areas indicated below as appropriate for your annual plan (use additional space if needed).

-Α Administration
+- A. Administration

-B. Professional Development and Recognition
+- B. Professional Development and Recognition

-C. Scholarly and Creative
+- C. Scholarly and Creative

-D. Librarianship
+- D. Librarianship

-E. Teaching and Advising
+- E. Teaching and Advising

+- F. Service

 This report is my considered evaluation of my job performance for this reporting period.

 Date:

 Faculty Member's Signature

 I have received a copy of this report, read it, and discussed it with the faculty member.

-Date:

 Supervisor's Signature